Python-GIS-book/site/_sources/part1/chapter-04/md/02-subplots.md

 data["TEMP_C"] = (data["TEMP_F"] - 32.0) / 1.8
 ```

-We can once again now check the contents of our DataFrame.
+We can once again now check the contents of our `DataFrame`.

 ```python
 data.head()